on1dds/tmon/README.md

 - Three door contact sensors
 - Configuration using /etc/tmon.conf config file
 - Threaded sensor reading for quick response
-- Notifications can be sent by mail
+- Notifications can be sent by mail and SMS using Twilio account
 - Send notification (alert) when sensor is triggers by threshold temperatures
 - Send another notification when sensor values are restored
 - Send another notification when a sensor is removed from the RPi